chmaikos/pesonal-web-page-deployer/README.md

 - **main.tf**: The principal Terraform configuration file that outlines the infrastructure to be provisioned, serving as the blueprint for your deployment setup.
 - **terraform.tfvars.example**: This example file guides you in setting up your Terraform variables.
 It is advisable to rename it to `terraform.tfvars` and modify it to reflect your specific settings.

+The provisioning process will automatically create a VPS in your project, an A Record pointing to it at Cloudflare and install Ansible and Docker.
+The VM should be configured and ready to be used if the plan succeeds.

+You can modify main.tf to customize the type and OS of your VM before applying.

+**DO NOT EDIT THE STATE OF THE VM DIRECTLY**

+If you need to change the VM configuration either destroy and apply again or use the hcloud CLI commands.

 ### hcloud_npm_vm

 - **install.sh**: This script facilitates the installation of necessary dependencies on your Hetzner Cloud VM, setting the stage for a successful deployment.
 - **main.tf**: The main Terraform configuration file in this sub-module defines the infrastructure to be provisioned, acting as the roadmap for your deployment strategy.
 - **terraform.tfvars.example**: An example file to assist you in configuring your Terraform variables.
 Rename it to `terraform.tfvars` and personalize it to suit your deployment needs.

+The provisioning process will automatically create a VPS in your project, an A Record pointing to it at Cloudflare and install npm, nginx, mongodb, ansible and certbot.
+It is also setup to install the hcloud_ssh_key you provide to the VM so it can be used in conjuction with GIT.
+The VM should be configured and ready to be used if the plan succeeds.

+You can modify main.tf to customize the type and OS of your VM before applying.

+**DO NOT EDIT THE STATE OF THE VM DIRECTLY**

+If you need to change the VM configuration either destroy and apply again or use the hcloud CLI commands.

 ### Environment Variables